An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: RELATED WORK

 \section{RELATED WORK}

 Researchers have proposed many methods to solve the multi-sensor calibration problem.
 Sensor calibration can be divided into two parts: intrinsic parameter calibration and extrinsic parameter calibration, and intrinsic parameters determine the internal mapping relationship of the sensor.
 For example, the IMU intrinsic parameters include the zero bias of gyroscope and accelerometer, scale factor, and installation error, which can be calibrated by method \cite{li2014high, rehder2016extending, yang2020online, liu2019error, liu2019novel}.
 The extrinsic parameters determine the transformation relationship between the sensor and the external coordinate system, including 6 degrees of freedom parameters of rotation and translation.
+Lidar-align \cite{lidaralign2019} proposed a extrinsic calibration method that minimizes the distance between each point of the stitching point cloud by GNSS/INS and its nearest neighbour.
+However, this method is runtime and cannot solve the z-axis error caused by plane motion.
+Currently, most LiDAR to GNSS/INS calibration methods still refer to the calibration method of LiDAR-IMU.
 LiDAR-IMU extrinsic is usually calibrated together with IMU intrinsic calibration, e.g. methods \cite{le20183d, lyu2019efficient, lvtargetless, mishra2021target, li20213d, lv2022observability}.
+Usually, LiDAR to GNSS/INS calibration removes the intrinsic's calibration part and only calibrates the extrinsic.

 LV et al. \cite{lvtargetless} proposed the first open-source LIDAR-IMU calibration toolbox based on continuous-time batch estimation.
 This method can correct the offset of the coordinate system in different positions, proving the method's reliability.
 Subsequently, they extended this method and proposed OA-LICalib \cite{lv2022observability}, which seeks to automatically select the most informative data segment for calibration, avoiding some data without sufficient motion or scene constraints, thus improving calibration accuracy and reducing the computational cost.
 Gentil et al. \cite{li20213d} used gauss equation regression to eliminate IMU motion distortion, and the optimization method based on the factor graph is used to calibrate LIDAR and IMU.
 Jiao et al. \cite{jiao2019automatic} obtained the initial value of calibration through hand-eye calibration \cite{horaud1995hand}.
 Then, the appearance-based method is used to optimize the obtained parameters by minimizing the residual function composed of feature points to the plane.
 Mishra et al. \cite{mishra2021target} proposed an optimization scheme based on EKF to calibrate LIDAR and IMU. \cite{furgale2013unified, rehder2014spatio} proposed a spatio-temporal calibration method using the continuous-time batch estimation framework for the camera-IMU calibration.
 Forster et al. \cite{forster2015manifold} solved a non-linear batch estimation problem to determine the unknown extrinsic calibration parameter.
 The above calibration methods need to be based on good initial values.
 Park et al. \cite{park2020spatiotemporal} applied the calibration from coarse to fine, first estimating the closed-form solution and then batch optimizing the continuous-time trajectory to obtain more accurate results.